The Incredible World of Horace Ford: Plot

 Horace Ford is a 38-year-old toy designer whose life is dominated by blissfully happy memories of his childhood.
 His colleagues, wife, and mother have all become increasingly frustrated with his obsession.

 One day, he decides to revisit his childhood neighborhood.
 Ford discovers, to his amazement, that it has not changed.
 He recognizes the boys he played with in his childhood—who have not aged.
 Frightened, he returns to his apartment, but he visits his old neighborhood again on each of the next several nights.
 Each night the same scene plays out and he stays slightly longer, before returning to his apartment.

-On his last visit, he hears his old friends complaining that he did not invite them to his birthday party.
+On his last visit, he hears his old friends complaining that he didn't invite them to his birthday party.
 He tries to talk to them, and suddenly turns into a boy again.
 His friends bully and assault him, as Horace realizes that his childhood was not as pleasant as he would nostalgically recall.
 After his wife finds him, he "grows up"—returning to his own time period and age group with a new-found appreciation for life as an adult.